Anna Mecugni, Ph.D., MPhil, MA

 Teaching Philosophy

-Having worked for a decade in museum education and the curatorial field before joining academia, I draw on my knowledge and experience to design courses that emphasize hands-on activities and real-world projects that can best prepare students for the professional world.
+I draw on my passion for community-engaged scholarship and curatorial work to design courses that emphasize high-impact educational practices by integrating classroom learning with hands-on, collaborative activities and real-world project applications that can best prepare students for the professional world.

 Courses taught:

-- Art History Survey II: Fourteenth Century to the Present
+- FA-2202 Art History Survey II: Fourteenth Century to the Present

-- The Body in Art: Gender, Sexuality, and Cultural Identity
+- FA-3333 The Body in Art: Gender, Sexuality, and Cultural Identity

 Research Interests